North Carolina House Bill 589

 COMPETITIVE ENERGY SOLUTIONS FOR NORTH CAROLINA

-House Bill 589 (HB589) was passed in 2017 and was the result of a nine-month stakeholder process and negotiation.
-It was the first major piece of comprehensive energy legislation passed in North Carolina since SB3 in 2007.
+House Bill 589 (HB589) was the result of a nine-month stakeholder process and became law in 2017, marking the first major piece of comprehensive energy legislation passed in North Carolina since SB3 in 2007.
 NCSEA worked on the initial passage of HB589 and is continuing to work with stakeholders throughout the rulemaking and implementation process.
-The following sections outline the major provisions of HB589 and resulting outcomes as we marked the three-year anniversary of this law on July 27, 2020.
+The following sections outline the major provisions of HB589 and resulting outcomes as we marked the four-year anniversary of this law on July 27, 2021.

 Competitive Procurement of Renewable Energy

 As part of HB589, Duke Energy (Duke) is required to reach 6,160 megawatts (MW) of utility-scale solar on its grid.
 When HB589 was passed, it was expected that Duke would procure 2,660 MW through the Competitive Procurement of Renewable Energy (CPRE) process, and the remaining 3,500 MW would be procured through legacy Public Utility Regulatory Policies Act (PURPA) projects.

 However, it became clear that there will be significantly more than 3,500 MW of legacy PURPA projects, lowering the amount of new solar procured through the CPRE.

 Duke now estimates that it will procure a revised total of 1,297 MW of solar through CPRE, which is less than stakeholders originally predicted; however, the program still results in additional MW of solar connecting to the grid thanks to the combination of newly procured CPRE solar and “transition MW” from legacy PURPA projects.